Dissertation Supervision

 Research Interests

-I am happy to supervise both empirical and theoretical projects, but you need to know that theoretical projects can be quite demanding.
-If you are an undergraduate or an MSc student without a good theoretical background, I would strongly recommend you to do an empirical project.
-Nonetheless, you might be able to develop some relatively simple theoretical models.
-If you have a good idea, contact me and let's see.
+I am open to supervising both empirical and theoretical projects.
+However, please be aware that theoretical projects can be quite demanding.
+If you are an undergraduate or MSc student without a strong theoretical background, I strongly recommend pursuing an empirical project.
+Nevertheless, you might still be able to develop relatively simple theoretical models.
+If you have a good idea, feel free to contact me so we can discuss it.

-If you are a student with a strong theoretical background (i.e. knowledge about RBCs and New-Keynesian models), then you can consider developing a model and possibly estimating it (if feasible).
-These can be 'simple' intermediation models, models with monetary policies or fiscal policies, etc.
+If you have a solid theoretical background, such as knowledge of Real Business Cycles, or even New-Keynesian models, you can consider developing a model and possibly estimating it, if feasible.
+These projects could involve 'simple' intermediation models or models incorporating monetary or fiscal policies.

 What I expect of you

-Undertaking a dissertation is a serious phase of your education, thus I expect you to work on your project.
-If you work and submit a good dissertation, then you will receive a good grade.
-If you do not work, then you will not receive a good grade.
-Nothing is simpler than that, and I am serious about it.
-I just want to warn you.
+Completing a dissertation is a significant part of your education, and I expect you to put in the necessary effort.
+If you work diligently and submit a strong dissertation, you will earn a good grade.
+If you do not, your grade will reflect that.
+It is as simple as that, and I want to make sure you understand this clearly.

 If you are still interested in my supervision or need further information, feel free to contact me and let us discuss!